tsnellgrove/dark_castle3/doc/to_do.md

 - re-work app_main() flow with validate() module
 - refactor app_main() modules

+- IDEA: what if we had errors for wrong class usage *in* the wrong class?? e.g. an examine method that only throws an error in Writing??
+	- Could give context-aware errors for many wrong uses?
 - related thinking:
 	- Should really think through a 'validity test' for pre_actions - would like to leverage all the validation code I already have!
 		- Should noun obj methods return a 'success' indicator (for pre & post actions)?